I never thought I’d get to stay home with my babies and make money… from an app. What?!

 When I made my first ebook

 I had no idea what I was doing.
-I’m actually not at all techy but to keep the costs down so I can make them affordable, I do all the shooting, styling, formatting and editing myself.
+To keep the costs down so I can make them more affordable, I do all the shooting, styling, formatting and editing myself.
 A friend shot The Whole Doughnut

 but after that it’s been all me.
 It takes a lot (more than I imagined when I first said online that I’d do one ha!) to make them happen with two kids in tow, but I love the creativity, and getting to get the recipes out there!
 (See them all HERE!)

 In short, there are lots of companies who will ‘thank’ you for sending purchasers their way.
 Different companies do it different ways, but for me it’s one of the most honest ways of making money through the app.
 I talk about products I love and when someone purchases something they want, I get a small cut without you paying any extra.
 I only talk about companies we use personally (with products we’ve paid for ourselves!) so it’s a really honest way to make a bit of money for spreading the word about products that can genuinely help our following.
 A few examples of places we make affiliate income are:

 - Amazon – any time you click on a link I post that takes you to Amazon, I get a small percentage of your sale without you paying any more.
 I love that Amazon has everything so it’s also a great way just to reference items even if people find somewhere else to buy them.

 - PACT organic clothing – I first discovered them for organic fair-trade kids underwear at an actually affordable price.
 But now both Jared and I love them for basics and underwear – I live in their sleep tee more than I should admit to!
 (Here I get money for people’s first purchase, not on-goingly.)

 - Everlane – A great first stop for ethically made, transparently produced clothing.
 They’re not perfect, but they’re great.
 We both own multiple things from there.

 - SafeSleeve Radiation Reducing Phone Cases -The phone cases both Jared and I have and love!